BRAZILIAN DRUMS: THE CORE OF BRAZILIAN MUSIC

 The importance of artisans who know the musical aspect of each instrument is fundamental, as the drums are supposed to be in harmony in relation to the others.

 While drums are not conventionally tuned on scales, they must produce sound relations.

-Drum heads are tuned and pitched in relation to each other.
+For example, in the Candomblé there are three Atabaques, Rum is the lowest pitch, Rumpi the medium, and Lé the highest pitch sound.
 Even higher-pitched is the metallic sound of the Agogô or Gân, or the bead hitting the gourd made by the Xequerê.
 The Xequerê and Agogô are examples of African Designs used in Afro-Brazilian Cultures

 Main Candomblé Instruments

-The variants of Berimbau(from left to right): Gunga, Medio, and Viola – Source: Zum Zum Capoeira
+The variants of Berimbau(from left to right): Gunga, medio, and Viola – Source: Zum Zum Capoeira

 Drum as a Religious Instrument